chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

      chef-automate info
     ```

 1. After the deployment is completed.
 To view the automate UI, run the command `chef-automate info`, and you will get the `automate_url`.
-If you want to change the FQDN URL from the loadbalancer URL to some other FQDN URL, then use the below template.
+If you want to change the FQDN URL from the load balancer URL to some other FQDN URL, then use the below template.

 - Create a file `a2.fqdn.toml`